bar3bon3/tl-poke-search/README.md

 It is ok as an MVP but there are a lot of improvements:

-- Better React components decoupling and configuration trough props
+- Better React components decoupling and configuration via props
 - Test components in isolation
 - Better use of Typescript annotations
 - Better error handling